jon-dev092/challenge-1-homework/README.md

 ## Description

 As a web developer I am entitled to refractor older code to help build or improve the efficiency of its footprint on the web.
- By making the website more user friendly and accessible we can help improve its visability to the public and this motivated me to revise and build a more efficient code.
+ By making the website more user friendly and accessible we can help improve its visibility to the public and this motivated me to revise and build a more efficient code.
 The changes included are as follows:

  * Give HTML5 and CSS semantic structure